pL4sTiC1337/ctf-writeups/thm/aoc2023-sidequests/frosteaubusywithvim.md

 Viewing the contents of `flag-1-of-4.txt`, we get our first flag: `THM{Let.the.game.begin}`

-Our second interesting file, `flag-2-of-4.sh` is a little more interesting: `echo $FLAG2`.
+Our second file of note, `flag-2-of-4.sh` is a little more interesting: `echo $FLAG2`.
 Looks like we're going to need something other than FTP to execute commands and view an environment varible.

 ### Let's Play With vim
 `nc 10.10.237.123 8085` will get us into vim.
 Reading some vim documention at https://learnvimscriptthehardway.stevelosh.com/chapters/01.html, it would appear we can utilize its internal `:echo` command.